grafana/worldmap-panel/README.md

 Supported Databases:

 - InfluxDB

-An example of Table Data would using InfluxDB and then formatting the data returned from the metric query as Table.
+- Elasticsearch
+- MySQL, Postgres, MSSQL
+- Any database that can return data in Table Format

+If a datasource can return Table Data then on the Metrics tab in Grafana choose the `FORMAT AS` Table option.

+### Table Data with a Geohash Column

 Similar to the Elasticsearch query above, 3 fields are expected (2 of them are mandatory)

-- a field named *metric*
-- a geohash tag named *geohash*
+- A *metric* field.
+This is used to give the circle a value and determines how large the circle is.
+- A *geohash* field.
+This is used to calculate where the circle should be drawn.
-- an optional location name (shown in the mouse over).
-This location name has to be specified in the Worldmap settings tab too.
+- an optional location name field (shown in the mouse over).
+Used to label each circle on the map.
+If it is empty then the geohash value is used as the label.

+The field mappings have to be specified on the Worldmap settings tab.

 ![Example influxdb query](https://cloud.githubusercontent.com/assets/434655/16535977/8cd520be-3fec-11e6-8dc9-2ecf7b16ad5f.png)

+### Table Data with Latitude and Longitude Columns

+The Table Data format also works with two columns for latitude and longitude instead of a geohash column.

+- A *metric* field.
+This is used to give the circle a value and determines how large the circle is.
+- Latitude/Longitude Fields.
+These are used to calculate where the circle should be drawn.
+- an optional location name field (shown in the mouse over).
+Used to label each circle on the map.
+If it is empty then the geohash value is used as the label.

 ## JSON result as the Data Source